upasnarayan/A-Team-Builder/README.md

-A-Team-Builder
+Team-Builder
 ==============

-Virtual team-building web app that allows teams to collaboratively solve anagrams and picture puzzles.
+Web app that allows teams to collaboratively solve anagrams and picture puzzles.